DhwaniSondhi/Panorama-Builder/README.md

 ## Panaroma-Building-Software
 This is the assignment of COMP6341 COMPUTER VISION.
-The aim of this assignment is to build a software to stich multiple images together to form panoramas.
+The aim of this assignment is to build a software to stitch multiple images together to form panoramas.
 This assignment uses the feature descriptor built in [this](https://github.com/DhwaniSondhi/Feature-Descriptor) repository.

 ### Description
 **FEATURE DETECTION AND MATCHING**<br/>